defiant00/whim-c/README.md

 myList;
 [1]

-// this is a - b without a semicolon a
+// without a semicolon this is a - b a
 -b

 // Type       Type Name
 // ---------  ---------
-// int/f64    Number        (automatic big int as necessary)
+// i64/f64    Number
 // string     String        "", ''
 // boolean    Bool          true, false
 // nil        Nil           nil